 ExEm® Foam in Summary

 ExEm® gel and special designed applicators originally were developed for a more stable filling of the uterine cavity, being a patient and doctors friendly alternative for Saline Infusion Sonography (SIS).
 Gel Instillation Sonography (GIS) became the first choice diagnostic procedure for uterine anomalies and pathology of the uterine cavity.
 Hysterosalpingo-Foam Sonography (HyFoSy), using ExEm-gel for creating stable foam, was developed as an office procedure for tubal patency testing.
 [2,3] The technique was tested in a prospective laparoscopy-controlled study.
-Hysterosalpingo Contrast Sonography (HyCoSy) is, compared to the Hysterosalpingografy (HSG), a first-line investigation to diagnose female tubal subfertility.
-[5,6] For tubal patency testing HyFoSy with ExEm® Foam is performing better then HyCoSy with saline in terms of accuracy.
-[7,8] ExEm-gel is considered to be safe, as the components are well known and have been used intravenously and in the abdominal cavity for other medical purposes.
-There are no known serious side effects.
-In a randomised controlled trial HyFoSy turned out to be less painfull than HSG.
-Furthermore, there are signs that HyFoSy may improve women’s chances of concieving spontaneously, although this has to be investigated in future studies further before firm conclusions can be drawn.
-[11-12]
+ExEm-gel is considered to be safe, as the components are well known and have been used intravenously and in the abdominal cavity for other medical purposes.
+There are no known serious side effects and in a randomized controlled trial HyFoSy turned out to be less painful than HSG.
+[5-7] Hysterosalpingo Contrast Sonography (HyCoSy) is, compared to Hysterosalpingography (HSG), a first-line investigation to diagnose female tubal subfertility.
+[8,9] For tubal patency testing HyFoSy with ExEm® Foam is performing better then HyCoSy with saline in terms of accuracy.
+[10,11] Recently all clinical aspects have been summarized in a review.

 GIS and HyFoSy